 U.S. Assistance to Guyana

-Working together through the Caribbean Basin Security Initiative (CBSI), the United States and Guyana, along with other nations of the Caribbean, are combating drug trafficking and other transnational crimes that threaten regional security.
+Working together through the CBSI, the United States and Guyana, along with other nations of the Caribbean, are combating drug trafficking and other transnational crimes that threaten regional security.
 The United States works closely with Guyana in the fight against HIV/AIDS through the President’s Emergency Plan for AIDS Relief (PEPFAR) program.
 The U.S. Agency for International Development supports programs focused on strengthening communities, youth empowerment, extractives sector transparency, and climate resilience.
 The Public Affairs Section develops people-to-people ties through exchange programs such as the Youth Ambassadors program, the Young Leaders of the Americas Initiative (YLAI), the Global Entrepreneurship Summit, and the 100,000 Strong in the Americas Innovation Fund, and by supporting meaningful discourse with civil society, the private sector, and government on issues of bilateral importance through cultural, educational, sports, and music programs.
 U.S. military medical and engineering teams continue to conduct training exercises in Guyana, digging wells, building schools and clinics, and providing medical treatment.
 The Treasury Department’s Office of Technical Assistance provides support to the Guyana Revenue Authority to strengthen auditing capacity.

 Bilateral Economic Relations

 The U.S. Geological Survey estimates that the Guyanese coastal area holds recoverable oil reserves of roughly 13.6 billion barrels and gas reserves of 32 trillion cubic feet.
 ExxonMobil, the majority partner in a consortium including Hess and the Chinese National Offshore Oil Company, began producing oil in December 2019.
-At the end of 2020, ExxonMobil reached production of 120,000 barrels of oil per day, and aims to expand production to 750,000 barrels of oil per day by 2026.
+As of May 2022, ExxonMobil reached production of 120,000 barrels of oil per day, and aims to expand production to 850,000 barrels of oil per day by the end of 2026.

 Guyana’s Membership in International Organizations